 And then, around mile seventeen, it happened.
 I hit the proverbial running wall which is the inevitable event that occurs for many in a marathon when your body suddenly starts shutting down.
 You become excessively fatigued and begin to cramp as a result of your body using all of its carbohydrates and switching over to take energy from your muscles.
 And when I say that I hit it, I mean that without the slightest warning, everything that was working moments before came to a screeching halt.

-The desire to finish was gone, the limbs of my body didn't work, and my mind and heart began to justify every single reason why laying down on the pavement and being picked up by the garbage truck, despite all of the training that I had put in, was the best solution to ending the madness.
-With my husband, friends, and children waiting for me at the finish line, there was no way that I was going to quit.
-I quickly determined that it was going to take everything that I had in me to finish and I spent the next nine miles struggling to lift my feet and telling myself a thousand times each minute to put one foot in front of the other in an effort to make it home before dark.
+The desire to finish was gone, the limbs of my body didn't work, and my mind and heart began to justify every single reason why lying down on the pavement and being picked up by the garbage truck, despite all of the training that I had put in, was the best solution to ending the madness.
+With my husband, friends, and children waiting for me at the finish line, I quickly determined that it was going to take everything that I had in me to finish.
+I spent the next nine miles struggling to take a single step and telling myself a thousand times each minute to put one foot in front of the other in an effort to make it home before dark.

 Just keep going.
 Don’t slow down or you will quit.
 Just finish the race.

 The rest of the experience was really a blur aside from seeing people holding signs and feeling desperately defeated by the 23 mile marker as I tried to comprehend that I still had three more miles to go.
 Eventually, as if a siren had gone off for a four alarm fire, I heard a woman’s voice from somewhere alongside of the road finally declaring that I only had a quarter of a mile left.
 I somehow managed to pick up the pace as I rounded the corner.
-The applause of the spectators along with the hopes of seeing the familiar faces of family and friends were inevitably what somehow managed to hurl my lifeless body over the finish line.
-I remember someone placing a medal around my neck, officially dubbing me as a marathoner as I reached for a bottle of water and scarfed down a banana.
+The applause of the spectators along with the hopes of seeing familiar faces was inevitably what somehow managed to hurl my lifeless body over the finish line.
+I remember someone placing a medal around my neck and officially dubbing me as a "marathoner" as I reached for a bottle of water and scarfed down a banana.
 I was both elated and exhausted afterwards as my loved ones gathered around and congratulated me on this monumental achievement.